Chop Chop Tree logo

 Mayfair, PA (19149)

-Look for ISA certified arborists, Pennsylvania state licensing, and comprehensive liability insurance covering property damage.
-Reputable companies carry worker's compensation insurance and provide references from recent Philadelphia projects.
-Verify credentials directly rather than relying solely on advertisements or online claims.
+Prioritize ISA certified arborists, Pennsylvania licensing, and solid liability insurance that covers property damage.
+A dependable company should also carry worker's compensation insurance and be able to share references from recent Philadelphia jobs.
+It is best to verify these details yourself instead of relying only on marketing materials or online listings.

-Common hazards include root damage to sidewalks and foundations in older neighborhoods like Fishtown and Manayunk, storm-weakened branches throughout Fairmount Park areas, ash trees dying from emerald ash borer citywide, and Norway maples with shallow roots causing pavement issues in densely built sections like Rittenhouse Square.
+Typical problems include root systems lifting sidewalks and stressing foundations in older areas like Fishtown and Manayunk, storm-damaged limbs across Fairmount Park, ash trees declining from emerald ash borer throughout the city, and Norway maples with shallow roots creating pavement problems in dense sections such as Rittenhouse Square.

-The city's sanitation yard waste program accepts bundled branches during collection periods.
-Many tree services offer chipping and hauling as part of removal costs.
-Wood can also go to local recycling centers in Camden, NJ or Gloucester City, NJ, or be repurposed as firewood or mulch.
+Philadelphia’s sanitation yard waste program accepts bundled branches during scheduled collection periods.
+Many tree companies also include chipping and hauling in their removal services.
+In some cases, wood can be taken to recycling facilities in Camden, NJ or Gloucester City, NJ, or reused as mulch or firewood.

-Homeowners can safely remove small dead branches under two inches, monitor for pest activity like spotted lanternfly, maintain mulch rings around tree bases, and water during dry summer periods.
-Inspect trees after storms for hanging branches or cracks.
-Leave major pruning, climbing work, and removals to licensed professionals.
+Homeowners can usually handle a few basic tasks, such as removing small dead branches under two inches, watching for pests like spotted lanternfly, keeping mulch in a ring around the base, and watering during dry summer stretches.
+After storms, it is smart to inspect trees for hanging limbs or visible cracks.
+For major pruning, climbing, and removals, hire licensed professionals.